OData/v3ProtocolDocument/OData.markdown

 Because a MLE has two parts, it has multiple URIs.
 These URIs are defined as follows:

 * **Entity URI**.
 The edit URI that may be used to modify the metadata part of the MLE.
-* **Edit URI**.
+* **Edit-Media URI**.
 The URI which may be used to modify the data part of the MLE.
 This URI is contained in the MLE metadata, if the data is modifyable.
 * **Source URI**.
 The URI which may be used to request the data part of the MLE.
 This URI is contained in the MLE metadata.

 The edit URI for the Entity represents the metadata Entity.
 This metadata entity is manipulated as per a normal Entity.